Workers’ Compensation Insurance in Wisconsin

 How does workers’ compensation work in Wisconsin?

-When an employee suffers a workplace injury or an occupational disease, workers' compensation covers the cost of medical treatment.
+When an employee suffers a workplace injury or an occupational disease, workers' compensation covers the cost of medical care.
 It also provides wage loss benefits equal to two-thirds of the employee's average weekly wage.

 Workers' compensation benefits in Wisconsin include: